Company

 How do you control the thickness of the biofilm?

 OxyMem systems use a patented biofilm measurement technique, which determines an effective biofilm thickness on the membrane.
 When the control system determines that the biofilm has grown too thick for the treatment process required, the system takes steps to automatically remove the excess biofilm.
-The frequency of cleaning is dependent on the growth rate of the biofilm and the nature of the treatment process, but can vary from once a day to once every two weeks.
-Self cleaning will typically last 1-2 mins in duration so the energy burden us negligible.

 Discover how it works